 Kate rescues her teammates and leaves Eleanor behind, going on to defeat the vampire cabal as Eleanor presumably escapes - and that's the last time she was seen in Marvel Comics.

-Eleanor Bishop in the MCU - spoilers ahead for Hawkeye episodes 1 - 3
+Eleanor Bishop in the MCU

 Vera Farmiga plays Eleanor Bishop in Disney Plus' Hawkeye, though her backstory seems somewhat different from comic books.

-But whatever comes next, Marvel Studios has an odd, interesting character on their hands in Eleanor Bishop.
+So whatever comes next, Marvel Studios has an odd, interesting character on their hands in Eleanor Bishop.

 Read up on all of the cast members of Hawkeye (with profiles linked at the top of the article) and learn all about Clint Barton's own dark past as Ronin.